Tuesday, December 24, 2024

 My Review: Desiderata by Max Ehrmann

-A close friend and mentor gave me this book when I was still a teen, and I can honestly say that I have thought about its passages many times over the years.
-It's a book of very few words (if you typed them all out, they would fit on a single page) but the wisdom and guidance in those words is quite powerful.
+A close friend and mentor gave me this book when I was a teen, and I have thought about its passages many times over the years.
+It's a book of very few words (if you type them all out, they fit on a single page) but the wisdom and guidance in those words is quite powerful.

-I have made decisions, important ones, during my lifetime with the words from this book consciously in my head at those moments.
+I have made important life decisions with the words from this book in my head.

 Okay, enough of my experience with Desiderata.
 Read it.
 And if you're lucky, it'll have a powerful effect on you, too.